-- Their personal usage exceeds 200 times the consumption of a typical user within a (sliding) five-minute window.
+Individual users will typically only have their requests delayed when their personal usage within an account exceeds 200 times the consumption of a typical user within a (sliding) five-minute window.

 The amount of the delay will depend on the user's sustained level of consumption – it may be as little as a few milliseconds per request or as much as thirty seconds.
-If their consumption goes to zero, or if their shared resources are no longer in danger of being overwhelmed, the delays will stop after a period of not more than five minutes.
-If their consumption remains high and their shared resources remain in danger of being overwhelmed, the delays may continue indefinitely.
+If their consumption goes to zero, the delays will stop after a period of not more than five minutes.
+If their consumption remains high, the delays may continue indefinitely.

 Team Services Throughput Units (TSTUs)

 Team Services users consume many shared resources, and consumption depends on many factors.
 For example:

 - Uploading a large number of files to Team Foundation version control or Git typically creates a large amount of load on both an Azure SQL Database and an Azure Storage account.

 - Running a complex work item tracking query will create load on an Azure SQL Database, with the amount of load depending on the number of work items in the Team Services account.

 - Running a build on a private agent will create load on an Azure SQL Database and on one or more Azure Storage accounts, with the amount of load depending on the amount of version control content downloaded, the amount of data logged by the build, and so forth.

 - All operations consume CPU and memory on one or more Team Services application tiers or job agents.

 To accommodate all of this, Team Services resource consumption is expressed in abstract units called Team Services Throughput Units, or TSTUs.